Bound by Corruption by BelovedStranger

 ‘Sweet is the apple when the keeper is away,’ he quoted.
 No one is here but you and I. None need learn if you chose to experience gratification.

 “I said, no!”
-Kagome screeched, loud enough to scare the birds in the tree above, who squawked in fear and indignation.
+Kagome screeched, loud enough to scare the birds in the trees above, who squawked in fear and indignation.

 LATER THAT NIGHT…

-Darkness had fallen hours ago, the flames of the miko’s small campfire casting an orange glow.
+Darkness had fallen hours ago, causing the flames of the miko’s small fire to cast an orange glow around their small camp.

 Ignoring her reservations, Sesshomaru had insisted on the fire.
 There was a chill in the night air.
-The human could become sick—or even expire.
+His little human could become sick—or even expire.
 Unacceptable.
 His concern did not derive from a feeling of care for the girl but one of necessity.
 Ningen were pitifully weak.
-Until their contract was at an end, the miko would live.
+Until their contract was at an end, the miko was in his care.
 Afterwards, she would no longer be his concern.

 But for now, he watched her.
 Anticipation fired his blood.
 Already, she’d proven an intriguing distraction, her fiery spirit at odds with the innocence he saw reflected in her deep brown eyes.